 Often people will ask what was the most important, or memorable, Christmas gift you ever received.
 Usually it’s something you have wanted for a long time, something that was purchased with you in mind, or perhaps from a special relative or person in your life.

 My most memorable — and meaningful — Christmas gift was nothing I asked for.
 It was nothing I had ever really wanted.
 It was not even from a family member or what I considered to be a good friend.
-I just happened to be the lucky person to get that gift, and the circumstances surrounding that gift have stuck with me for over 44 years now.
+I just happened to be the lucky person to get that gift, and the circumstances surrounding that gift have stuck with me for about 50 years now.

 The story begins when I was in fourth grade at Sibley Elementary School here in Grand Rapids.
 It was Christmas time and it was almost time for our class Christmas party.